auds-hobbies/p3_manufacturing/README.md

 ### Video
-Click on the picture below to view a video of the Excel Dashboard, Power BI Dashboard, and web app:
+Click on the picture below to view a video of the dashboard - to be completed:

 [![Watch the video](https://github.com/auds-hobbies/p3_manufacturing/blob/main/Screenshot%20manufacturing1.png)](https://youtu.be/pFVV-cahsBc)